-Healthy Start vitamins for women contain the correct amount of folic acid and vitamin D and are free from the HSC without a prescription to pregnant women receiving Healthy Start vouchers.
-Ask your GP or pharmacist for advice if you are unsure (see 'Healthy Start' on this page).
+Healthy Start vitamins for women contain the correct amount of folic acid and vitamins C and D and are free from the HSC without a prescription to pregnant women receiving Healthy Start vouchers. (see 'Healthy Start' on this page).

 Healthy Start